List of endemic birds of the Philippines: Patterns of endemism

-However the taxonomy is organized, very few countries exceed the Philippines in number of endemic bird species.
-Indonesia, Brazil and Australia exceed the Philippines, but these are much larger countries.
+However the taxonomy is organized, only Indonesia, Brazil and Australia exceed the Philippines for number of endemic bird species, and these are much larger countries.
 There are seven distinct Endemic Bird Areas in the Philippines: (1) Mindoro, (2) Luzon, (3) Negros and Panay, (4) Cebu, (5) Mindanao and the Eastern Visayas, (6) the Sulu Archipelago and (7) Palawan.

 In the context of Philippines bird endemics, the rhabdornis merit special discussion.
 The affinities of these birds with other species has long been under debate.
 In the past, many taxonomists considered the rhabdornis to form a distinct endemic family of birds restricted to the Philippines (Rhabdornithidae).
 Other taxonomists have considered the rhabdornis' to be a form of creeper (Certhiidae).
 Recent study tends to consider the rhabdornis to form a genus within the starling family (Sturnidae), although this view may be subject to further revision.
 Four species of rhabdornis are currently recognized (strip-sided, long-billed, stripe-breasted and Visayan).
 Whether or not the rhabdornis represent an endemic Philippines family, the four rhabdornis species are all endemic to the Philippines.

 Many species of Philippine birds are also found in the Talaud Islands north of Sulawesi, which are part of Indonesia.
 Technically, those birds are not Philippine endemics.
 However, considering the small size and remote location of the Talaud Islands, it may be justified to consider those species as Philippine endemics for practical purposes.
 Individual cases are discussed below.

 Many of the Philippine endemic species are rare and endangered; two of the birds are possibly extinct.